 |Compound average annual rate|

-CPI inflation is official data produced by Statistics New Zealand and is only being reproduced in this calculator.
+Consumers Price Index (CPI) inflation and Wages data are official data produced by Statistics New Zealand ("Stats NZ") and are only being reproduced in this calculator.

 The sub-categories in the inflation calculator do not necessarily relate to CPI inflation.
 Please refer to the “About the Inflation Calculator” section further down on this page for more details.